rfrank1813/reading-demo/Readme.md

 # Tap a word from the list to give it as an exercise to the student
 # Words get harder as you scroll down

+# SSH into the Digital Ocean droplet with...
+# ssh root@142.93.22.244
+# in the terminal
+# password 'chrisman'